GfSE/SAF-Specification/stakeholders.md

 * What is the priority of each function?
 * What is the system boundary definition?
 * What is the time schedule for delivering the functions?
-* What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
+* What kind of conceptuall items (energy, material, information, etc.) are exchanged between the system and external entities?
 * What operational capabilities are defined?
 * What operational exchanges do operational performers need to consume or provide?
 * What operational process activities shall be executed during the execution of an operational story?